 Confirmation is one of the three Sacraments of Initiation.
 Along with Baptism, and First Holy Communion, Confirmation "[lays] the foundation of the Christian life...
 The faithful are born anew by Baptism, strengthened by the sacrament of Confirmation, and receive in the Eucharist the food of eternal life.
 By means of these Sacraments of Christian Initiation, they thus receive in increasing measure the treasures of the divine life and advance toward the perfection of charity" (CCC #1212).

 Confirmation for Middle & High Schoolers

 Children can choose to begin regular preparation for Confirmation during their 8th, 9th, or 10th grade years.
-Confirmation preparation consists of weekly classes and a Confirmation retreat.
-Class is typically held after the earliest Sunday mass for an hour and 15 minutes, begins in November, and ends in May.
+Confirmation preparation consists of classes and a Confirmation retreat.
 The Sacrament of Confirmation is typically held at the Cathedral and presided over by the Bishop.
-If you have questions about Confirmation preparation for children, please contact Brian Fink using the message box below, or contact Susan Bartold at the parish office, (517) 482-4749.
+If you have questions about Confirmation preparation for children, please contact Brian Fink using the message box below, or contact Debbie McPherson at [email protected] or at the parish office, (517) 482-4749.

 Confirmation for Adults